themaigod/maiqi.jiang.github.io/README.md

-# themaigod.github.io
+# This website
 The personal website for JIANG Maiqi.
 It will give a brief introduction about me.
-View it at [themaigod.github.io](themaigod.github.io)
+View it at [themaigod.github.io](https://themaigod.github.io)